cardinal-dev/scout/README.md

 `scout` is the underlying logic that communicates with autonomous Cisco APs via SSH.
 The main component of `scout` is `paramiko`. `scout` is built on and requires Python3. `scout` and all other Cardinal components are tested against Python 3.6, 3.7, and 3.8.

+<h2>Deprecation Notice</h2>
+Starting April 9th, 2023, Cardinal development will no longer continue.
+If anyone wants to continue development, please feel free to fork this repo, along with the repo for scout.
+I'm going to merge all of the latest dependency PRs before archiving.
+The latest source code is essentially v3.0, with some things missing.
+Thank you to everyone who contributed over the years!
+Overall, I think I accomplished my goal of creating an open source Cisco access point controller.

 <h3>Example Usage:</h3>